01fri/python-assignments/week_02/README.md

 <br/>

 ### Process
-- I experimented with three different versions
+- I experimented with three different variations
 - Each version is formated relating to the content of the poem

 <br/>